MrSago/MiSide-KappiMod/README.md

 ### Mod list

-1. Mod GUI
+1. Mod menu

    Opens by F1 key.

-   > _Note: the installed settings in the GUI of the mod are saved!_
+   > _Note: the installed settings in the menu of the mod are saved!_

 2. Console unlocker